dchibamu/puzzles-in-c-/README.md

 			bin/parking_lot <input file>
 			```

-			<input file> must be replaced with file with parking lot commands.
+			\<input file\> must be replaced with file with actual parking lot commands file.
 Using the one provided for this challenge the command will be as below.

 			bin/parking_lot file_inputs.txt